OpenCDSS/cdss-app-statemod-python/README.md

 which is not saved in a repository.
 Therefore, run configurations need to be defined for each user.
 This can be improved by implementing tests outside of PyCharm run configurations.
-Run configurations for other datasets can be configured similarly, as described in the following section, although datasets are not saved in the repository.
+Run configurations for other datasets can be configured similarly, as described in the following steps, although datasets other than ym2015 are not saved in the repository.
 The following steps define and run a configuration for the Yampa historical dataset.

 1. Click on ***Run*** > ***Edit Configurations...***.
-2. Select ***Templates / Python*** and then the ***+*** to add a Python run configuration.
+2. Select ***Templates / Python*** and then the ***+*** to add a Python run configuration that used the template.
-Specify the configuration as shown:<br>
+Specify the configuration as shown.
+An attempt to use PyCharm configuration variables rather than full paths was not successful, but there may be a way to do this.<br>
 ![run-config-sim-ym2015H](doc/images/run-config-sim-ym2015H.png)
 3. Click ***OK*** to save the configuration.
-4. Now the program should be able to be run by doing **Shift** + **F10**.
+4. Now the program should be able to be run by doing **Shift** + **F10** or use the ***Run*** menu.

-To see output after StateMod has been run open the file `cdss-app-statemod-python/test/datasets/cdss-yampa/StateMod/ym2015.rsp.sim.log`.
+To see output after StateMod has been run open the file `cdss-app-statemod-python/test/datasets/cdss-ym2015/StateMod/ym2015.rsp.sim.log`.

 ### Add Additional Datasets ###